September 30, 2025

 This list is intentionally tool-first: things you install or subscribe to because they directly reduce keystrokes, context switching, or time-to-feedback.

-1) Paraspeech (macOS) — offline, system-wide dictation for developers
+1) Paraspeech (macOS) - local-first, system-wide dictation for developers

-Paraspeech is a menu bar voice-to-text app that runs locally on Apple Silicon Macs.
+Paraspeech is a menu bar voice-to-text app for Mac.
 You hold a hotkey, speak, and release; your text appears where your cursor is.
-No plugins, no “dictation editor,” no cloud dependency once set up.
+Local modes keep audio and text on your Mac, while cloud-backed modes are explicit when you choose broader model coverage.

 What makes it different (and why devs care)